thycotic/privman-docs/troubleshooting/tools/thycotic-monitor.md

    ![Filter by messages](images/thycotic-monitor/tm-4.png)

 >**Note**:
->If you’re attempting to troubleshoot an issue open the Thycotic Monitor and replicate the issue on the server that Privilege Manager is installed on.
+>If you're attempting to troubleshoot an issue open the Thycotic Monitor and replicate the issue on the server that Privilege Manager is installed on.
 It may also be helpful to grab a screenshot including a time-stamp from when you replicate the error in order to better help with troubleshooting.

 1. Open the Thycotic Monitor.
 1. Replicate the issue server-side.